-Exhibition rooms in the museum stock many Melanesian and Kanak art and cultural products such as spears, weapons, huts, boats and decorations.
+Exhibition rooms in the museum stock many Melanesian and Kanak art and cultural products such as spears, weapons, huts, boats, and decorations.
 Just like other museums in the country, all the descriptions are written in French but the titles usually have Japanese and English translations at times.
-This museum is a must visit as it is one of the city’s most treasured attraction.
+This museum is a must-visit as it is one of the city’s most treasured attractions.

-The iconic Tjibaou Cultural Centre comprises of modern large wooden houses which is mostly pictured in most of the New Caledonia’s postcards.
-While they are located a little further from the city centre, tourists can access them easily using the frequent buses.
-This cultural centre is home to numerous contemporary Oceanic cultural art works and other traditional pieces.
-If you are lucky, you will encounter traditional performances, music and dances at the cultural centre and many library resources that focus on the Oceanic cultures.
-You can also buy some expensive souvenirs at the shop but most of them are exquisitely designed and something worthy taking home.
+The iconic Tjibaou Cultural Centre comprises of modern large wooden houses which are mostly pictured in most of the New Caledonia’s postcards.
+While they are located a little further from the city center, tourists can access them easily using the frequent buses.
+This cultural center is home to numerous contemporary Oceanic cultural artworks and other traditional pieces.
+If you are lucky, you will encounter traditional performances, music, and dances at the cultural center and many library resources that focus on the Oceanic cultures.
+You can also buy some expensive souvenirs at the shop but most of them are exquisitely designed and something worth taking home.

 The City of Noumea Museum is located in an old town and houses most of the items used in World War II including the city’s miniature model during the period.
 Other historic displays are also found at the museum.
 The Geological Museum and Maritime History Museum are also worthy of a visit while in the city.
 The Michel Corbasson Zoological and Forest Park is a great zoo where you can find some animals and offers pleasant forest walks.
 The Aquarium des Lagoons is home to large collections of Nautilus and you can find a lot of info about the island’s marine life.